Yamaha A/V receivers now feature VRR and ALLM for gaming

 Compatible Yamaha receivers

 The new VRR and ALLM features are available directly after updating compatible Yamaha Aventage A/V receivers.
-It can be accessed in the reciever’s settings or via the MusicCast app, which was also recently updated (Important update to the Yamaha MusicCast app).
+It can be accessed in the reciever’s settings or via the MusicCast app, which was also recently updated.
 If your Yamaha receiver is not connected to the network, you can download the firmware from the manufacturer’s website.
 The following A/V receivers are concerned by this new update:

 The benefits of VRR